defendthehoneypot/documentation/docs/windows/powershell/powercli.md

 ## PowerCli Examples
-This is an example of powecli commands
+This is an example of powercli commands